kelsrice/internal-links/README.md

 - ~$0.02 per million tokens
 - Indexing 10,000 pages costs under $0.05
 - Each anchor text query at search time costs ~$0.00001
+- To cut down on costs/time, only include indexable, live pages you want to add internal links to in your CSV

 ---